Panoramic Lisbon views

 the castle and central Lisbon.

-The open-air cafe and its relaxing atmosphere is a favorite with young locals, especially in late afternoon.
-During the summer it remains
+The open-air café and its relaxing atmosphere is a favorite of young locals, especially in late afternoon.
+During the summer it remains open well into the night.

 An even more extensive view over the city, and in particular over the